nate-craft/dashi/README.md

 - Control bluetooth connectivity systemd

-- Control and monitor battery power and AC connections
+- Control and monitor battery power and AC connections with an optional notification daemon

 - Easily add/remove system notification with the `--silent` flag